 Let your Balloon Fiesta experience soar to new heights with a variety of viewing and dining options at the Anderson Abruzzo International Balloon Museum.
 The museum’s observation deck series lets visitors view Balloon Fiesta from a deck at the museum.
 Guests also get delicious food and other VIP amenities.
 Learn more here.

 Seeing the Balloon Fiesta from 2,000 feet in the air offers a view like no other.
 Imagine seeing 600 hot air balloons surrounding you in all directions, while floating weightlessly through the sky.
 To book a ride in a hot air balloon, see our recommended ballooning companies here.

 4. From the River

 One of the most spectacular ways to view balloons is from a kayak or paddleboard on the Rio Grande.
 Head out to the river to see the colorful balloons floating above, while you float on the waters below.
-MST Adventures and Kayak Albuquerque both offer special balloon-viewing kayak tours during Balloon Fiesta.
+MST Adventures offers special balloon-viewing kayak tours during Balloon Fiesta.
 MST Adventures also rents paddle boards and kayaks so you can extend your paddling fun beyond a tour.